Toledo and Indiana Railway

-The Toledo and Indiana Railway, Inc., was a combined electric interurban railroad and electric company that operated between Toledo, Ohio, and Bryan, Ohio, via Stryker, Ohio, from 1901 to 1939.
+The Toledo and Indiana Railway, Inc., was a combined electric interurban railroad and electric company that operated in Ohio between Toledo and Bryan via Stryker from 1901 to 1939.

 History

 The Toledo & Indiana Railway, Inc., was incorporated in 1901 to construct an electric interurban line west from Toledo to Stryker, Ohio, and was extended in 1905 to Bryan, Ohio.
 The line ran parallel to the Lake Shore and Michigan Southern Railway (later the New York Central) on the north side of that alignment.